 Upon a critical phase in his life which had started with the study of philosophy where you could relatively be critical and followed by the study of theology where you were mostly submissive to the doctrines of the Church, and upon reading many books in psychoanalysis, he became more and more aware of the parental influence for having chosen the path leading to the priesthood.

 In 1959, he decided to walk away from the path of becoming a priest and contemplated the options to go and academically study the Oriental languages or to study medicine leading to a specialization in psychiatry or in psychoanalysis.
-Having already a B.A. and a M.A. in philosophy, he could also register for PHD in philosophy.
+Having already a B.A. and an M.A. in philosophy, he could also register for Ph.D. in philosophy.

-On October 19, 1961, he received his first degree of PhD.
-To obtain the second degree of PhD, it was necessary to presente and publicly defende a dissertation which he wanted to perform after continuing his studies of the Oriental languages in Germany.
-The German language was, namely, not only for him but also for any other serious researcher in the field, the main key condition to have access to the reliable sources for his PhD thesis in philosophy.
+On October 19, 1961, he received his first degree of Ph.D.
+To obtain the second degree of Ph.D., it was necessary to present and publicly defend a dissertation which he wanted to perform after continuing his studies of the Oriental languages in Germany.
+The German language was, namely, not only for him but also for any other serious researcher in the field, the main key condition to have access to reliable sources for his Ph.D. thesis in philosophy.

 On November 20, 1961, he was registered at the Universiy of Tuebingen in Germany.
 His courses in 1961 consisted in: “Zarathustra Der Prophet, Arabisch fuer Fortgeschrittene, Algazzali, Syrisch Aramaeish II, Einfuehrung in die Awesta Sprache, Mittelpersisch, Omar Chayyam als Dichter, Litterature et Politic en France.”
 His courses in 1962 consisted in: Sprachphilosophie, Philosophie der Renaissance, Philosophische Grundfragen, Ueber Indogermanische Wortforschung, Arabisch fuer Fortgeschrittene, Syrisch Aramaeisch fuer Fortgeschrittene, Awesta Sprache, Altpersisch, Neupersisch III.”
 His courses in 1963 were: “Gesellschaft and Soziologie in USA, Geschichte des Begriffs Matterie, Philosophie der 19.
 Jahrhunderts, Seminar in Anschluss an der Vorlesung, Divina Commedia, Arabisch fuer Fortgeschrittene: Koran, Modernes Hocharabisch, Syrisch Aramaeisch II: Lektuere, Awesta Sprache, Mittelpersisch, Neupersisch II, Neupersisch III, Neupersisch IV, Fruehmittelalterliche Hochschule [Gundishapur].”